 - Valley fever

-At Law Office of Rockwell, Kelly, Duarte & Urstoeger, LLP, we are dedicated to helping all injured workers in Modesto, Stockton and beyond collect workers’ comp benefits they may be owed resulting from an on-the-job injury.
+At the Law Offices of Kelly, Duarte, Urstoeger & Ruble LLP, we are dedicated to helping all injured workers in Modesto, Stockton and beyond collect workers’ comp benefits they may be owed resulting from an on-the-job injury.
 Seasonal workers have rights just like any other kind of worker.
 Come in for your free initial consultation with a Modesto seasonal work-related injury lawyer and find out how we can help you.

 Immigration Status And Workers’ Compensation